jstaursky/hutch/README.md

 Type `make` in `hutch` main directory.

+Can now build as a static library or a shared library (e.g., for use from python, example coming soon).

 # WINDOWS BUILDING
 Assuming your running under an mingw-w64-x86_64 style environment, after installing `bison` and `flex` (and `g++` + `binutils` + etc.), execute `make